GoogleChrome/web.dev/src/site/content/en/blog/svgcode/index.md

 #### Window Controls Overlay

-To maximize the available screen real estate, SVGcode makes use of [Window Controls Overlay](/window-controls-overlay/) customization by moving its main menu up into the titlebar area.
+To maximize the available screen real estate, SVGcode uses [Window Controls Overlay](/window-controls-overlay/) customization by moving its main menu up into the titlebar area.
 You can see this get activated at the end of the install flow.